• It's time to cast your vote in the May 2025 Turning Challenge. (click here for details)

 If interested in learning more about traditional Hawaiian calabashes, here are links (PDFs) to a couple of excellent articles:

-Here are the rules for this month's challenge, as determined by AAW Forum legal consultant's Dewey, Cheatum, and Howe:
+Here are the rules for this month's challenge, as determined by AAW Forum legal counsel Dewey, Cheatum, and Howe:

 • Calabash must be taller than it is wide.
-Although there is no strict definition for how much taller, for the sake of this challenge lets say that your puahala needs to be at least 20% taller than wide (1.2 ratio).
-Along with your photo, dimensions are required.
+Although there is no strict definition for how much taller, for the sake of this challenge, let's say that your puahala needs to be at least 20% taller than wide (1.2 ratio - multiply your diameter by 1.2 to determine the minimum height).
+Dimensions are required along with your photo.
 There is no size requirement aside from meeting the 1.2 height/diameter ratio.
-No bonus points for going big.
+There are no bonus points for going big.

 • One entry per person, one photo, and dimensions are required to verify the ratio has been met.